 Grandparents who are raising grandchildren may have feelings of guilt and/or resentment toward their adult child.
 If the grandchildren experience trauma and pain, grandparents may feel bad for them, as well as their own children.
-Grandchildren may act out because they don't understand why they don't live with their parents.
+Grandchildren may act out because they do not understand why they do not live with their parents.
 This can lead to behavioral problems that grandparents must try to handle, while dealing with their own emotional reactions to the situation.